 What courses are offered?

-A comprehensive list can be found in the Master of Education course catalog.
+A comprehensive list can be found in the course catalog.
 A small sampling of the courses in the M.Ed. program includes:

 - Human Development and Inclusive Learning Environments